6885 Belfort Oaks Place, Suite 110

 The procedure is done by Dr. Thompson in the office.
 You will be prescribed an oral medication to take 2 hours prior to the procedure.
 A local anesthetic is used.
 The procedure takes 5-15 minutes.
 There is no down time or recovery time.
 Resume normal activity the next day.

-Botox injection in bladder is used for Over Active Bladder (OAB).
+Botox injection in the bladder is used to address an Overactive Bladder (OAB).
 This is for those patients that could not tolerate the side effects of medications or still experience urgency, frequency, or urine loss.
-The procedure is done by Dr. Thompson in the office under IV sedation or in the hospital.
+The procedure is done by Dr. Thompson in the office under IV sedation, or in the hospital.
 The procedure takes 15-20 minutes.

 Botox injection in the pelvic floor is used for anal spam (pain).
 The procedure is done by Dr. Thompson in the office.
 The procedure can be done with local anesthetic or with IV sedation.
 The procedure takes 5-10 minutes.